initMAX/.github/profile/README.md

 | 📊 **Templates** | [Zabbix Templates](https://github.com/initMAX/Zabbix-Templates) | Our free templates for Zabbix monitoring | 🆓 FREE<br> |
 | 🧩 **Modules** | [Zabbix-UI-Modules-Compact-Dashboard](https://github.com/initMAX/Zabbix-UI-Modules-Compact-Dashboard) | Remove spacing between widgets | 🆓 FREE<br> |
 | 🖥️ **Widgets** | [Zabbix-UI-Widgets-gaugeMAX](https://github.com/initMAX/Zabbix-UI-Widgets-gaugeMAX) | Extends features of the "Gauge" widget by displaying the history using a background graph | 🆓 FREE<br>🏆 PRO |

-<br><br>

-# About us
-initMAX was created to provide our clients with the MAXimum of our know-how.
-That is also why we are not the cheapest.
-We make sure that the team working for our clients is always motivated and has the necessary expertise.
-The primary goal is to deliver a project that makes sense and has MAXimum effect for the customer.
-We pull together, only in this way we can achieve MAXimum results.
-We pride ourselves on great relationships among colleagues and appreciate that our clients often become personal friends.

-# Our philosophy
-We pride ourselves on honesty, sincerity, knowledge and hard work.
-We know that this is the only way we can be successful and meet our clients’ expectations as well as our own.
-The core values that every member of the initMAX team must honour are:
-- **Honesty** = If we agree on something, it's a deal.
-Even if it costs us unexpected hard work.
-- **Diligence** = What has to be done by the deadline will be done.
-Failing to deliver what was promised is considered our disgrace.
-We are working to the MAXimum of our capabilities.
-- **MAXimum product knowledge** = We want to be the best in the business and find the limits of the best tools.

 <!-- *********************************************************************************************************************************** -->
 <!-- *** FOOTER ************************************************************************************************************************ -->